 These five tips will give you the inside scoop on what to expect on your visit to Nepal and help you get the very most out of your amazing journey.
 It is even better as Nepal Lion Treks & Tours provides you all.

+a.
 Entry points between Nepal and India

+b.
 Entry points between Nepal and Tibet China

 Nepal has only one International airport called Tribhuvan airport in Kathmandu.
 There are many International flights that connect with Kathmandu Nepal.